Skip to main content

 ‘SOLD!
 The Year of the Dealer: Antique Dealers, Art Markets and Museums’ is an Arts & Humanities Research Council (AHRC) funded (£100,000 + £64,000 in kind support) ‘Follow-on, Impact and Engagement’ project, developed from the underpinning AHRC-funded (£231,592) research project ‘Antique Dealers: The British Antique Trade in the 20th Century, a Cultural Geography’ (2013-2016).

 ‘SOLD!
 The Year of the Dealer’ planned to run from 1st June 2019 until 31st May 2020; due to Covid-19 we were granted a number of extensions by our funder the AHRC - we would especially like to thank the AHRC for their continued support to the project.
-The formal project end date was 28th February 2023, but the project will have a long after-life through various outputs we have developed, including our Year of the Dealer digital trails - which will be officially launched in late 2025, to make 2025 The Year of the Dealer!
+The formal project end date was 28th February 2023, but the project will have a long after-life through various outputs we have developed, including our Year of the Dealer digital trails.
+The YoD Digital Trails will be officially launched in June 2026, to make 2026 The Year of the Dealer!

 The YoD project disseminated the rich seam of research on the history of the antique trade through a series of public engagement events, activities and public museum heritage trails.
-The collaborating partners are The Victoria & Albert Museum, London, The National Museum, Scotland, Edinburgh, The Bowes Museum, Barnard Castle, Temple Newsam, Leeds, The Lady Lever Art Gallery, Liverpool, The Ashmolean Museum, Oxford and Preston Park Museum, Stockton.
+The collaborating partners are the V&A, London, The National Museum, Scotland, Edinburgh, The Bowes Museum, Barnard Castle, Temple Newsam, Leeds, Lady Lever Art Gallery, Port Sunlight, The Ashmolean Museum, Oxford, and Preston Park Museum, Stockton.
 We also had the following as cultural partners on the project - The Witham Community Arts Centre, Barnard Castle, and The Stanley & Audrey Burton Gallery, University of Leeds, together with one of the world’s leading antique dealers, H. Blairman & Sons, London.

-The Year of the Dealer project reveals new and previously marginalised stories of world-renowned and familiar museum objects through the co-production of a series of 5 museum 'hidden history' digital trails; each trail has a curated selection of 10 museum objects foregrounding the history of antique dealers in the biography of the museum object.
-The Digital Trails will be available via the project website in late 2025 and at 5 of our collaborating museum partner websites.
+The Year of the Dealer Digital Film Trails (2026) which reveal new and previously marginalised stories of world-renowned and familiar museum objects through the co-production of a series of 5 museum 'hidden history' digital trails; each trail has a curated selection of 10 museum objects foregrounding the history of antique dealers in the biography of the museum object.
+The Digital Trails will be available via the project website in JUne 2026 and at five of our collaborating museum partner websites.

-'Echo' is a short film (6 mins 42 secs) which foregrounds the notion of gesture, repetition and performance in the art market.
-'Echo' will be premiered in late 2025 as part of the launch of the YoD Digital Trails.
+Echo (2022), a digital artwork film by Professor Mark Westgarth (Project Lead), created as part of the interpretation and public engagement strategy.
+'Echo' is 6 mins 42 secs long and foregrounds the notion of gesture, repetition and performance in the art market.
+'Echo' will be premiered in 2026 as part of the YoD project.

-The project also involved the co-production of art market themed knowledge exchange workshops and public engagement ‘In Conversation’ events hosted by the partner museums.
+‘In Conversation’ events (2021-2026) - the project involved the co-production of art market themed knowledge exchange workshops and public engagement events hosted by the partner museums.
 The workshops considered the relationships between the art market and public museums, drawing in historical and contemporary perspectives and the challenges and future opportunities for the relationships between museums and the art market.
 The 'In Conversation' events invited key art market professionals, museum professionals, academics and commentators to discuss and debate the subject of the art market and public museums.

-Other activities as part of the Year of the Dealer project included museum front of house staff and volunteer training workshops at each of the 7 partner museums to ensure that the project research and objectives was disseminated and cascaded to the front-line interface with the public.
+Training Workshops (2021-2026) - workshops and training events at our seven partner museums involving front of house staff and volunteers to ensure that the project research and objectives was disseminated and cascaded to the front-line interface with the public.

 There was a series of interdisciplinary workshops, drawing on theatre and performance studies and material culture studies as well as the history of antique dealers.